Packing Tips from The Secure-store

 Your goods are valuable, so it makes sense to pack them properly and protect them.
 Decent purpose made storage boxes and bubble-wrap are the smart option and lessen the chance of breakages .

-- Create a ‘portable packing kit’ with a marker pen, parcel tape, labels, scissors, screwdrivers & tape measure.
-Take it with you as you pack.
+- Create a ‘portable packing kit’.
+A good start would be a marker pen, parcel tape and labels.
+Plus scissors, screwdrivers & tape measure.
+Then take it with you as you pack.

 - Drain, defrost, clean and then dry: freezers, washing machines and fridges prior to moving.
 If you do not, you may see mould forming when you come back to retrieve them.